The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 - Carpool to work or downsize your current vehicle.

-- Temporarily scale back on 401K contributions.
+- Temporarily scale back on 401k and Traditional or Roth IRA contributions.

 - Contact your local credit union to see if you can save money by refinancing your car or changing insurance carriers.